mukaiizawa/Paren/man/man7/special-operator.md

 The set of special operator is fixed in Paren; no way is provided for the user to define a special operator.

-The complete list of the special operator is listed in SEE ALSO.
+The complete list of the special operator is listed in `SEE ALSO`.

 # SEE ALSO
 - <-(3)